Migration Studies and New Societies

 - for ECONOMICS AND STATISTICS: M-GGR/02 Economic and political geography; SECS-P/01 Economics; SECS-P/02 Economic Policy; SECS-S/01 Statistics; SECS-S/03 Economic Statistics; SECS-S/04 Demography; SECS-S/05 Social Statistics.

-2) Show proficiency in English at a B2 level or higher per the Common European Framework of Reference for Languages (CEFR)
+2) Show proficiency in English at a B2 level or higher per the Common European Framework of Reference for Languages (CEFR).

-The B2-level requirement will be ascertained by the Admissions Board upon admission as follows:
+The B2-level requirement will be ascertained by the University Language Centre (SLAM) upon admission as follows:

-- Language certificate of B2 or higher level issued no more than three years before the date of admission application.
-You will find the list of language certificates recognized by the University at: https://www.unimi.it/en/node/39322.
-The certificate must be uploaded when submitting the online application;
+- Valid language certificate at B2 level or higher, issued no more than three years before the application date.
+The list of language certificates recognized by the University is available at https://www.unimi.it/en/node/39322 .The certificate must be uploaded when submitting the online application;

 3) Have strong personal competencies.